Improving education results

 By focusing on teacher quality through the Great Teaching Inspired Learning actions, and through targeted reforms such as the Connected Communities strategy and the Rural and Remote Education Blueprint, the government is determined to improve teaching and learning in all schools.

 - The Bump It Up strategy focuses on identifying schools which are doing well and, the data suggests, have the greatest capacity to improve their students’ performance in literacy and numeracy.
 These schools currently have many students achieving in the middle bands of NAPLAN, and with school-led solutions, more students should be able to reach their potential and achieve in the top two NAPLAN bands.
+46 of 137 Bump it Up schools are in regional areas.

 - From 2020, students in NSW will need to meet a minimum literacy and numeracy standard to receive the HSC.
 By achieving at least a band 8 in the year 9 NAPLAN tests, children will be eligible to receive the HSC.
 Those who don’t will need to pass an online literacy and numeracy test later to meet the requirements.